-I move to refer the motion to the Acquisitions Standing Committee with instructions to report next month.
+I move that we refer the motion to the Acquisitions Committee with instructions to report next month.

-CH: It is moved and seconded that the motion be referred to the Acquisitions Standing Committee with instructions to report next month.
+CH: It is moved and seconded that the motion be referred to the Acquisitions Committee with instructions to report next month.

 Are you ready for the question?
 [Silence]